|THE BOARD’S CONDUCT OF ITS AFFAIRS

 Meetings of the Board and Board Committees, Independent Directors’ Meeting and the Annual General Meeting of the Company for each year are scheduled some time in the month of July in the preceding year to facilitate the Directors’ individual administrative arrangements in respect of any competing commitments.

 Continuing Professional Development of Directors: In line with CAO’s Policy on Director Orientation and Professional Development adopted by the Board since November 2012, continuing professional development programmes were organised for Directors to ensure that all Directors are updated on important market developments in the energy industry and issues which may have a significant impact on the businesses, financial and operational matters of the CAO Group.
-These programmes are conducted by external advisers, experts or senior management and these included: (i) a Board Information Session relating to “Price Risk Management and Hedging” conducted by Mr Iain Lawson, Head of Structured Products for BP Integrated Supply & Trading-Eastern Hemisphere, Singapore; and (ii) Sustainability Reporting Requirements and Implementation Roadmap conducted by KPMG Corporate Advisory Services Pte Ltd.
+These programmes are conducted by external advisers, experts or senior management and these included: (i) a Board Information Session relating to (a) “Enterprise Risk Management” conducted by KPMG Consulting Pte Ltd; (b) “Recent Changes in International Financial Reporting Standards and its Implications on CAO’s Financial Performance” conducted by Deloitte & Touche LLP; and (iii) a Board Information Session relating to “Recent Key Changes to the Singapore Code of Corporate Governance and SGX-ST Listing Rules” conducted by Allen & Gledhill LLP.

 Directors’ Disclosure of Interests: The Board has established the Board of Directors Conflict of Interest Policy (the “Board Conflict of Interest Policy”) which is adjunct to the Company’s overarching commitment to high levels of integrity and transparency.
-The Board Conflict of Interest Policy is designed to facilitate the identification of situations that present actual, perceived or potential conflicts of interest and the procedures to appropriately manage conflicts in accordance with legal requirements and the goals of accountability and transparency in the CAO Group’s operations.
+The Board Conflict of Interest Policy provides guidance and assistance to the Board in identifying and disclosing actual and potential conflicts of interest, and to help ensure the avoidance of any conflicts of interest where necessary.

 Any Director who has an interest that may present a conflict between (a) his or her obligation with the Company and his or her personal business or other interests; and/or (b) the interests of the appointing major shareholder and the interests of the Company on which he or she serves, will either recuse himself or herself from participating in the deliberations and voting on the matter or declare his or her interest and abstain from decision-making.